Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-a new scifi; exploring the geotemporal gaps c̄ real science of quantum eraser reconfiguration for more sophisticated temporal mechanics experimental (sspace)ttimæchine, shyamgate(s)!!! :D synchronised brainwavelengths; cryptic overexposure, cryptoplasticity,.. psychiatrists are crazy, or escaped,..
+a new scifi; exploring the geotemporal gaps c̄ real science of quantum eraser reconfiguration for more sophisticated temporal mechanics experimental (sspace)ttimæchine, shyamgate(s)!!! :D synchronised brainwavelengths; cryptic overexposure, cryptoplasticity,.. psychiatrists are crazy, or escaped,.. iff he can, then (so can) /ican|doctor whore/ returns 4: yasmin khan, where gandhi unification is more believable than mongolian religion sherlock crossover?

 (sspace)ttemporal (meta,virtual,..)entanglement includes; {x,..}, {x,y,..},..
  (logic)chains, (wheel)spins, (dealer)sign(al)s,..